bevyengine/rfcs/rfcs/64-schematics.md

 The goal of this RFC is to facilitate and standardize two-way conversion and synchronization between ECS worlds.
 The approach described here aims to be more user friendly than just handcoded synchronization systems, but more flexible than a prefab system.
-This design is buitl on top of the [many worlds RFC][many_worlds].
+This design is built on top of the [many worlds RFC][many_worlds], but the implementation can be easily adapted to work with sub apps instead.

 ## Motivation

-When devolping an editor for bevy, the information visible should not necessarily be in the same format that most runtime systems operate on.
+When devolping an editor for bevy, the information visible should not necessarily be in the same format that the runtime operates on.
-The runtime representation is often optimized for efficiency and use in those systems, while the information displayed in the editor should be optimized for easy understanding.
+The runtime representation is often optimized for efficiency and use in logic systems, while the information displayed in the editor should be optimized for easy understanding and stability.
 We propose to address this by adding another default world to the ones described in the [many worlds RFC][many_worlds] that we call the "schematic world".
+The entities and components in this world are the ones shown to users in the editor.

-A big emphasis on the design is also for the schematic representation to be able to be stable against even major changes to the runime representation.
+A big emphasis on the design is also for the schematic representation to be able to be stable against major changes to the runime representation.
 This not only enables us to use the schematic world for a stable scene format inside one project, but it also helps with separating internal implentation changes in both official and unofficial plugins from what users, especially non-technical users.